 The Fund has moved from single-year projects to multi-year programmes so that it can target larger opportunities that take more time to achieve, but offer higher benefits in countries with the highest potential for inclusive growth.
 As well as contributing to a reduction in poverty in those countries, the programmes should create opportunities for international businesses including those from the UK.
 All aid projects and programmes comply with the International Development Act 2002, the International Development (Gender Equality) Act 2014, the OECD Development Assistance Committee (DAC) criteria, and UK Government transparency commitments on ODA spend.

 The Fund’s portfolio is currently split between 23 countries and across 12 sectors with programmes by a range of UK government departments.
-See the 2016 to 2017 Annual Report for a breakdown of estimated spend across the Fund.
+See the 2017 to 2018 Prosperity Fund annual report for a breakdown of estimated spend across the Fund.